EvolEcolGroup/geograph/README.md

-*geograph*: geographic graphs for large-scale spatial modelling
+*geograph*: walking through the geographic space using graphs.
 =================================================